punithck/indianmoney/README.md

 # indianmoney
-  This library is used to format number in Indian money type
+  This golang library is used to format number in Indian money type

 ## Quick Start